-Petra is the most known historical site of Jordan and one of the seven wonders of the Ancient World.
-Built in the heart of Shara Mountain by Nabatean, it prospered between the 1st century BC and the 1st Ad, becoming a vital part of a major trading route, connecting ancient Mesopotamia and Egypt.
+Petra is the most known historical site of Jordan and one of the Ancient World’s seven wonders.
+Built in Shara Mountain’s heart by Nabatean, it prospered between the 1st century BC and the 1st Ad, becoming a vital part of a major trading route, connecting ancient Mesopotamia and Egypt.
 It was later annexed to the Roman Empire but a strong earthquake in 4th century AD and a change of the trading routes, brought the inhabitants to abandon the city.
-In 1812, a Swiss explorer and geographer by name Johann Ludwig Burckhardt, “discovered” Petra and since that moment, the “lost city” has become increasingly known to start to attract visitors.
+In 1812, a Swiss explorer and geographer named Johann Ludwig Burckhardt, “discovered” Petra and since that moment, the “lost city” has become increasingly known to start to attract visitors.

 The site of Petra – How to visit